 Congratulations to Isabella and Ivy on their FBLA District 1 Graphic Design first place project!
 Headed on to State FBLA competition in April.

-about 1 year ago, Jill Heddinger
+almost 2 years ago, Jill Heddinger

 FBLA Graphic Design